mason1999/python-projects/practice/python.md

     my_list = ["bbb", "dd", "a", "c", "e"] my_list.sort() # sorted aplhanumerically

-Tuples support conditionals with the `in` keyword:
+Lists support conditionals with the `in` keyword:

     letters = ["a", "b", "c"]
     if "a" in letters: